 MORE THAN MUSCLE ACTIVATION

-There are specific articulations in your body that are key components of the flexibility formula for open splits.
-These articulations will help in achieving the desired activation of muscle tissue and joint placement.
-For example, the anterior tilt of the pelvis assists in activation of the TFL (an internal rotator).
-Once you bring your awareness to this sensation, you can then layer on the additional and contrasting action of spiraling the thigh bones outwards in order to ignite the outer hips (abductors) as well.
+There are specific articulations in your body that are key components of the flexibility formula for Open Splits.
+These articulations will help you achieve the desired activation of muscle tissue and joint placement.
+For example, the anterior tilt of the pelvis assists in the activation of the TFL (an internal rotator).
+Once you bring your awareness to this sensation, you can layer on the additional and contrasting action of spiraling the thigh bones outwards in order to ignite the outer hips (abductors) as well.

 The most important thing is to always take it step by step.
-Let’s examine each action Matt breaks down in the video from the beginning.
+Let’s examine from the beginning each action that Matt breaks down in the video.

 200 HOUR ONLINE TEACHER TRAINING